ldoguin/spring-boot-rest-api-couchbase-crud/README.md

 # spring-boot-rest-api-couchbase-crud
 Spring Boot REST APIs with CRUD for Couchbase.

-Each branch implements different features:
+Branch:

 -**basic_crud**: implements basic REST APIs with CRUD for Couchbase